mozilla-services/docs/source/storage/apis-2.0.rst

 * The **POST /storage/collection** request now accepts application/newlines
   input in addition to application/json.

+* The *X-Last-Modified* header has been added, to provide clients with a more robust conflict-detection mechanism than the *X-Timestamp* header.

-* The **POST /storage/collection** request no longer returns **modified** as part of its output, since this is available in the *X-Timestamp* header.
+* The **POST /storage/collection** request no longer returns **modified** as part of its output, since this is available in the *X-Last-Modified* header.

-* Successful **PUT** requests now give a **201 Created** or **204 No Content** response, rather than redundantly returning the value of *X-Timestamp* in the response body.
+* Successful **PUT** requests now give a **201 Created** or **204 No Content** response, rather than redundantly returning the value of *X-Last-Modified* in the response body.

-* Successful **DELETE** requests now give a **204 No Content** response, response, rather than redundantly returning the value of *X-Timestamp* in the response body.
+* Successful **DELETE** requests now give a **204 No Content** response, response, rather than redundantly returning the value of *X-Last-Modified* in the response body.

 * The **application/whoisi** output format has been removed.